stemil01/propositional-theorem-prover/README.md

 # Automated theorem prover for propositinal logic
 The program check wheter the propositial formula is tautology and in negative case prints all countermodels for it (i.e. all interpretation for which the formula is false).
-For that the method of analytic tableaux is used and program will generate complete tableaux for a given formula.
+The method of analytic tableaux is used for that and program will generate complete tableaux for a given formula.

 ## Running
 Everything was written in C++, so any standard compiler can do the job.
 In this case, we used GCC and included the *Makefile* for easier compilation with `make`.